AndreasHempel/rl_tutorial_2022/README.md

 ## State of the game

-This initial implementation has the following "features":
+The current implementation has the following features:
-- Build a map made up of room and corridors or based on cellular automata (selectable via CLI parameter)
+- Build a map made up of room and corridors or based on cellular automata (selectable via CLI parameter).
-- Spawn a player on the screen and llow the player to move around using arrow keys
+- Spawn a player on the screen and allow the player to move around using arrow keys.
-- Field of vision computation based on symmetric shadow casting
+- Field of vision computation based on symmetric shadow casting.
-- Spawn a limited number of monsters on the map and have them wander across the map randomly
+- Spawn a limited number of monsters on the map and have them wander across the map randomly until they spot the player.
+At that point, they chase the player around.
-- Spawn a single treasure chest per map
+- Moving a single tile consumes one action point.
+Once the player runs out of action points, it is game over.
-- Monsters may be pushed out of the way as a simple substitute for combat
+- Monsters may be pushed out of the way which consumes an additional action point per monster pushed.
+- Spawn a single treasure chest per map which serves as a 'level goal': reaching the treasure chest will teleport the player to a new level and regenerate a fixed number of action points.
+- A basic UI shows the number of available action points, the number of completed turns, and a running log of game events.

-This encompasses the core features up to and including part 5 (sans the 'melee combat' part) of the [`libtcod` tutorial](https://rogueliketutorials.com/tutorials/tcod/v2/part-5/).
+This encompasses the core features up to and including part 7 (sans the 'melee combat' part) of the [`libtcod` tutorial](https://rogueliketutorials.com/tutorials/tcod/v2/part-7/).

 ![The player character next to the goal treasure chest](journal/sotg_2022-07-22.png "Player character next to the treasure chest")